vin/turntable.fm/README.md

 Thanks to Alain Gilbert for providing the ttapi library; I never would have gotten off the ground without his work.

-This bot is essentially a rewrite of Isaiah Greene's (aka thelonius) #sickness bot; he shared the code with me and he and I collaborated on that a bit before I started writing this one from scratch.
+This bot is essentially a rewrite of [Isaiah Greene](http://twitter.com/isaiahgreene)'s (aka thelonius) #sickness bot; he shared the code with me and we collaborated on that a bit before I started writing this one from scratch.
+We still plan on working together on this, probably just once it reaches feature parity with #sickness.

 ## Contact